Cyber attack shuts down top U.S. fuel pipeline network - Up News Info

 Article content

+After the shutdown was first reported on Friday, gasoline futures on the New York Mercantile Exchange gained 0.6% to settle at $2.1269 a gallon, while diesel futures rose 1.1% to settle at $2.0106 a gallon – both outpacing gains in crude oil.
+Gulf Coast cash prices for gasoline and diesel, meanwhile, edged lower on prospects that supplies could accumulate in the region.

+If the system is shut for four or five days, the market could see sporadic outages at fuel terminals that depend on the pipeline for deliveries, he said.

-Longer-term price effects will depend on the amount of time that the lines are shut.
-If barrels are not able to make it onto the lines, Gulf Coast prices could weaken further, while benchmark prices in New York Harbor could rise, one market participant said.
-Rising benchmark prices are typically followed by price hikes at the pump.
+Gulf Coast prices could weaken further, while prices in New York Harbor could rise, one market participant said – gains that could portend increases at the Northeast pumps.

-Colonial shut down its gasoline and distillate lines during Hurricane Harvey, which hit the Gulf Coast in 2017.
-That contributed to tight supplies and gasoline price rises in the United States after the hurricane forced many Gulf refineries to shut down.

-East Coast gasoline cash prices rose to the highest since 2012 during Hurricane Harvey and have not gone higher since, while diesel prices rose to a more than two-year high, Refinitiv Eikon data showed.
-(Reporting by Stephanie Kelly and Christopher Bing Editing by Simon Webb and Alistair Bell)
+“This is a big deal, and if manual overrides or backups aren’t available, the mitigation of this incident may take more time than we’d like,” said Chris Bronk, an associate professor of computer information systems at the University of Houston and a former senior advisor to the U.S. State Department.

 Advertisement